 En el Nombre de Salomé at Repertorio Español is a 2017 play based on the Dominican poet & women’s education activist Salomé Ureña.

 The Dominican Republic is known for the strength and energy of its women.
-Salomé Ureña was something of a founding mother of women’s rights in the DR.
+Salomé Ureña was one of the founding mothers of women’s rights in the DR.

 The play is written by Marco Antonio Rodríguez and directed by José Zayas.
 It is based on the Julia Alvarez novel In the Name of Salomé (2000).